michel1991/ocp-java-11/internationalization/md/LOCALE.md

 or cultural region, making options A, E, and F correct.
 A local address and city too granular for a locale.
 Also, time zones often span multiple locales.

+#### Which of the following shows a valid Locale format?
+(Choose two.)
+*  A. iw
+*  B. UA
+*  C. it_ch
+*  D. JA_JP
+*  E. th_TH
+*  F. ES_HN

+In Java, a locale can be represented by a language code in lowercase, or a language and country code, with language in lowercase and country in uppercase.
+For these reasons, options A and E are correct.
+Options C, D, and F are incorrect because the lowercase language must be before the uppercase country.
+Option B is incorrect because the language is missing.
+Remember, the exam won’t expect you to know which language and country codes exist, but it will expect you to know how to use them.